Wimberton/OriginPalia/PaliaSDK/README.md

 You must dump the SDK yourself using Unreal Engine SDK dumpers such as Dumper-7.
 Simply place the SDK folder and files into this folder, build, and enjoy!

-NOTE: __Replace the Offsets from constexpr to inline for steam/standlone change support__

 Void from the OriginSoftware commuinity has released a Dumper DLL to use for easy dumping!
 If you'd like to use this edition, please download Dumper 7 from the link below